-In an interview with Wired, Sony Interactive Entertainment CEO Jim Ryan confirmed that the PS5 is scheduled to launch in Holiday 2020, presumably alongside Xbox Project Scarlett.
+In an interview with Wired, Sony Interactive Entertainment CEO Jim Ryan confirmed that the PS5 is scheduled to launch in Holiday 2020, presumably alongside Xbox Series X.

 With that, Sony may also release a PS5 Pro at the same time the PS5 comes out.
 Considering how much power Sony seems to be bragging about, we're curious to see how much stronger the Pro model actually will be.
 This comes from Japanese journalist Zenji Nishikawa, as spotted by Wccftech, who said on a livestream that both consoles will launch in Holiday 2020.
 Nishikawa has a track record of being right, especially with the Nintendo Switch Lite and PS4 Pro.

 Another popular leaker, PSErebus, revealed that the PS5 would be available in North America on November 20, 2020.
 To PSErebus' credit, they did correctly predict the release date for The Last of Us Part II, so there may be some credibility to their prediction.
 However, you should still remain skeptical.